brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3331
 As we will see below, the Buddha’s teaching of dependent origination avoids both these futile ends

-- Highlight(pink) - Location 3800
-a monk sees what has come to be as having come to be.
-Having seen it thus, he practices the course for disenchantment, for dispassion, for the cessation of what has come to be.
-(It 49; 43–44)

-___

-- Highlight(pink) - Location 3333
-a particular problem posed by eternalist views.
-Such views can inspire meditators to attain states of deep meditative bliss, which they interpret as union with a divine reality or realization of an eternal self.
-From the perspective of the Buddha’s teaching, however, such attainments merely create the karmic potential for rebirth into a realm in which that meditative experience becomes the fundamental condition of consciousness.
-In other words, the attainment of these states in the human realm generates rebirth into the corresponding planes in the realm of subtle form or the formless realm.

-- Highlight(pink) - Location 3338
-The text cited here shows that certain meditators attain the four “divine abodes” and take rebirth in the corresponding planes of the brahma world, where they might abide even for as long as five hundred great eons.
-Eventually, however, they must inevitably pass away and may then fall into the unfortunate realms of rebirth.

-- Highlight(pink) - Location 3341
-say the same respectively about realms of rebirth corresponding to the jhānas and the formless attainments.

-- Highlight(pink) - Location 3808
-when he has completed the entire lifespan of those devas, he goes to hell, to the animal realm, and to the domain of spirits.
-But the Blessed One’s disciple remains there all his life, and when he has completed the entire lifespan of those devas, he attains final Nibbāna in that very same state of existence.
-This is the difference, the disparity, the distinction between the instructed noble disciple and the uninstructed worldling, that is, with regard to destination and rebirth.
-(AN 4:125; II 128–29)

 ___